THERAPY SERVICESTRAINING SCHOOL

 As well as there being a renewed sense of purpose in the air, September is a time when our routines restabilise after the summer holidays, as the kids go back to school and work settles into a more predictable pattern, it can be much easier to schedule regular appointments at this time of year.
 Building therapy sessions into your schedule from the start of the academic year or the work calendar can help ensure consistency and commitment to the process.

-2. Prepare for the Festive Season
+2. Prepare for the Christmas Season

 Therapy can help you to develop coping strategies, communication skills, and emotional tools to navigate family gatherings, financial pressures, and increased social interactions.
 Counselling provides a safe space to address and manage holiday-related stressors proactively.